aslam-31/web/replit.md

 - June 25, 2025.
 Implemented sharp geometric edges on both sides of hero section in light mode
 - June 25, 2025.
 Updated "Vision & Mission" section to "About Us" with new company description highlighting Agro-commodity, Solar Energy & pharmaceuticals expertise
 - June 25, 2025.
 Fixed static background image in About Us section by removing parallax movement effect
+- June 25, 2025.
+Updated founders section with new leadership team: Benson Clement (Managing Director) and Joseph Ebenezer (Technical Director) with their qualifications and experience
 ```

 ## User Preferences